Albuquerque, New Mexico: Education

 Albuquerque is home to the University of New Mexico, the largest university in the state and the flagship of the state public university system.
-UNM includes a School of Medicine, which was ranked in the top 50 primary care-oriented medical schools in the country.
 Central New Mexico Community College is a county-funded junior college serving new high school graduates and adults returning to school.

-Albuquerque hosts several programs and nonprofit schools of higher learning, including Southwest University of Visual Arts, Southwestern Indian Polytechnic Institute, Trinity Southwest University, the University of St. Francis College of Nursing and Allied Health Department of Physician Assistant Studies, and the St. Norbert College Master of Theological Studies program.
+Albuquerque hosts several programs and nonprofit schools of higher learning, including Southwest University of Visual Arts, Trinity Southwest University, the University of St. Francis College of Nursing and Allied Health Department of Physician Assistant Studies, and the St. Norbert College Master of Theological Studies program.
+Southwestern Indian Polytechnic Institute (SIPI) is in an unincorporated area adjacent to Albuquerque.
 The Ayurvedic Institute, one of the first Ayurveda colleges specializing in Ayurvedic medicine outside India, was established in 1984.
 Other state and nonprofit institutions of higher learning have moved some programs into Albuquerque; these include New Mexico State University, Highlands University, Lewis University, Wayland Baptist University, and Webster University.
 Several for-profit technical schools including Brookline College, Pima Medical Institute, National American University, Grand Canyon University, the University of Phoenix and several barber/beauty colleges have established their presence in the area.

-Albuquerque Public Schools (APS), one of the largest school districts in the nation, provides educational services to almost 100,000 children across the city.
+Albuquerque Public Schools (APS) is the school district covering all of Albuquerque.
 Schools within APS include both public and charter entities.
 Numerous accredited private preparatory schools also serve Albuquerque students.
 These include various pre-high school religious (Christian, Jewish, Islamic) affiliates and Montessori schools, as well as Menaul School, Albuquerque Academy, St. Pius X High School, Sandia Preparatory School, the Bosque School, Evangel Christian Academy, Hope Christian School, Hope Connection School, Shepherd Lutheran School, Temple Baptist Academy, and Victory Christian.
 Accredited private schools serving students with special education needs in Albuquerque include: Desert Hills, Pathways Academy, and Presbyterian Ear Institute Oral School.
 The New Mexico School for the Deaf runs a preschool for children with hearing impairments in Albuquerque.

 Infrastructure

-Since the city's founding, it has continued to be included on travel and trade routes including the historic El Camino Real, Santa Fe Railway (ATSF), Route 66, and the modern Interstate 25, Interstate 40, and Albuquerque International Sunport.
+Since the city's founding, it has continued to be included on travel and trade routes including the historic El Camino Real, Santa Fe Railway (ATSF), Interstate 25 (I-40), I-40, New Mexico State Road 45, and Albuquerque International Sunport.
+Albuquerque is the second largest city in the United States (after Phoenix) to have at least two Interstate Highways, but no three-digit Interstates.